James Jones (footballer, born 1997): Career

 Born in Wrexham, Jones began his career with The New Saints, moving on loan to Gresford Athletic in August 2015.
 He then spent three seasons with Altrincham, where he made 115 appearances in all competitions.
 In July 2020, he signed for Barrow.

 On 28 July 2022 Jones re-signed for Altrincham.

+On 31 May 2025, Jones joined National League North side Chester on a one-year deal.